wazo-platform/wazo-notebook/procedures/rename-repo.md

 * Debian dependencies for other packages
 * requirements.txt for other packages
 * Remove old package from wazo-dev-buster distribution
+* Write a warning to other devs that they should not update their machine until everything is merged
 * announce to other devs so that they can update their local repo
   * `git remote set-url origin git@github.com:wazo-platform/<new-name>`